aws/http-desync-guardian/README.md

   * [RFC 2616](https://tools.ietf.org/html/rfc2616) - 1999
   * [RFC 7230](https://tools.ietf.org/html/rfc7230) - 2014

-Which means there are pleanty of servers and clients which might have different views on request boundaries, which creates opportunities for desynchronization attacks (a.k.a.
+This means there is a variate of servers and clients, which might have different views on request boundaries, creating opportunities for desynchronization attacks (a.k.a.
 HTTP Desync).

-It might seem simple to follow the latest RFC recommendations, however for large scale systems that have been there for a while it may come with unacceptable availability impact.
+It might seem simple to follow the latest RFC recommendations.
+However, for large scale systems that have been there for a while, it may come with unacceptable availability impact.

+`http_desync_guardian` library is designed to analyze HTTP requests to prevent HTTP Desync attacks, balancing security and availability.

+It classifies requests into different [categories](/docs#request-classification) and provides recommendations on how each tier should be handled.

 `http_desync_guardian` library is designed to analyze HTTP requests to prevent HTTP Desync attacks, balancing security and availability.
 It classifies request into different [categories](/docs#request-classification) and provides recommendations on how each tier should be handled.